 Angels with Backpacks

-This is a parish Christmas project in which 80-100 backpacks are filled with basic necessities to help make life on winter streets a little more bearable for Ottawa's street youth.
-Each year, the backpacks are given to the Downtown Youth Services Bureau (YSB) Drop-In and are distributed at their annual Christmas party.
+This is a parish Christmas project in which over 100 backpacks, bags and boxes are filled with basic necessities for street youth. help make life on winter streets a little more bearable.
+Others are filled with sheets, towels, toiletries and gift certificates in support of the new Housing Hub established by the Youth Services Bureau Hub to open in 2019.
+Each year, the backpacks and other containers are given to the Downtown Youth Services Bureau (YSB) Drop-In and are distributed at their annual Christmas party.
 The YSB Drop-In provides services and a safe place for youth 12-20 years of age who have complex needs and are homeless, unstably housed or living on the street.

 Centre 454 is one of four community ministries of the Anglican Diocese of Ottawa, providing hospitality, counselling, crisis intervention, practical supports and social recreational activities to people who are homeless or at risk of homelessness.
 St. Matthew's undertakes a month-long collection of items needed by the Centre.